Women Landowner Summit

 Heidi Giguere

-Forestry Lecturer, University of New Hampshire
+Forestry & Wildlife Lecturer, University of New Hampshire

 Heidi is a Lecturer in the Department of Natural Resources & the Environment at the University of New Hampshire.
 In this role, she strives to make learning fun for her students, while instilling in them a passion for the natural world.
-Heidi’s areas of interest are forest health, forest inventory techniques, & wildland fire ecology.
+Heidi’s areas of interest are forest health, forest inventory techniques, and wildland fire ecology.
 Before joining the team at UNH, Heidi spent her time exploring out west, where she served as a wilderness guide for a variety of programs.
-When not working, you can find Heidi nose deep in a good book with some delicious tea on the ready or embarking on new adventures both near & wide.
+When not working, you can find Heidi nose deep in a good book with some delicious tea on the ready or embarking on new adventures both near and wide.

 Wendy Scribner